waylow/boneWidget/README.md

 * changed the default collection name and widget names to better match with Rigify (not my preferred naming convention but its better to have more consistency)
 * Removed PayPal funding links
 * Removed Logger
+* Functionality change: I rewrote the way to add the selected object as a widget without having to read and write to a text file
 * Fix: If collection is 'excluded' in the outliner it now re-enables it

 ### Edited Widgets